semihsalihoglu-uw/cs848-fall-2022/README.md

 ## Presentations
-Each student will be doing 2 presentations in the term.
+Each student will be doing 1 presentation in the term.
 Each presentation will be about 25 minutes long.
 Here are the important points summarizing what you have to do for your presentations.

 + You must present with slides.
 The content in your slides should be your own but you can use others' materials, e.g.,